mesosphere-backup/dcos-vagrant/README.md

 ## Deploy DCOS

-DCOS can be deployed with 1, 3, or 5 master nodes and any number of public and/or private worker nodes.
+**DCOS can be deployed with 1, 3, or 5 master nodes and any number of public and/or private worker nodes.
+For more details, see [Configure the DCOS Installer](#configure-the-dcos-installer).**

 In order to deploy DCOS, a bootstrap node is also required to facilitate installation configuration, install file distribution, and zookeeper bootstrapping.

-**The number of master nodes must be configured explicitly by defining the `DCOS_CONFIG` environment variable.
-Several example configurations exist in the `<repo>/etc/` directory.
-CM.4 and earlier require json configuration.
-CM.5 and later require yaml configuration.**

-Single-master mode uses the default configuration, but can be specified explicitly with `export DCOS_CONFIG=etc/1_master-config.json`.

-Multi-master mode must be explicitly configured with `export DCOS_CONFIG=etc/3_master-config.json`.

-Remote configurations can also be specified by URL with `export DCOS_CONFIG=http://example.com/5_master-config.json`.

 ### Minimal Cluster